adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-the-page-refresh-does-not-need-fixing.md

 ---
 layout: post
-title: The page refresh doesn't need fixing
+title: Making web pages fast
 date: 2039-01-01 09:00:01
 categories:
 ---

 Often, we cram too much into a single page.
 This causes the page to load slower.
 This leads to people blaming the page refresh for performance problems.